What is a hearing loss?

 Typical accompanying symptoms of a hearing loss:

-Other signs may occur, such as familiar voices that sound foreign.
-The same is true for music that suddenly sounds strange.
+Other signs may occur, such as familiar voices that sound strange.
+The same is true for music that suddenly sounds foreign.

 How do I recognize a hearing loss?